Cadsters/acv-hass-component/README.md

 # Home Assistant acv-groep component
 Component for bin/waste collection  by acv-groep

 This works in Ede, Renkum, Renswoude, Veenendaal and Wageningen

-add the following to your sensor yaml and change the postcode and housenumber to whats applicable for yours
+Add the following to your sensor yaml and change the postcode and house number to whats applicable to yours.
  ```yaml
  - platform: acv
    postcode: 6861GG